Jazz and beautiful boating on the Erdre

 Les Rendez-vous de l'Erdre claim a clear positioning: a completely free festival, accessible to everyone, without compromising artistic excellence.
 The event is a moment of conviviality, musical discovery, and encounters along the water, in a festive and family-friendly atmosphere that brings together over 150,000 people each year.

 The year 2026 marks a historic milestone for Les Rendez-vous de l'Erdre: the festival celebrates its 40th anniversary.
-From August 24 to 30, 2026, Nantes and fourteen partner towns in Loire-Atlantique will host this exceptional anniversary edition, between jazz and nautical heritage.
+From August 24 to 30, 2026, Nantes and fourteen partner communes in Loire-Atlantique will host this exceptional anniversary edition, combining jazz and nautical heritage.
+Entirely free, the festival unfolds over 86 kilometers of the Erdre river and the Nantes to Brest canal, from Guenrouët to the heart of Nantes.

-As every year, 120 completely free concerts will be offered, featuring approximately 400 local, national, and international artists.
-The programming will explore the multiple aesthetics of jazz and today's improvised music, true to the spirit of openness and artistic excellence that has characterized the festival since its origins.
+As every year, 120 entirely free concerts are offered, exploring all aesthetics of contemporary jazz and improvised music: contemporary jazz, blues, soul, funk, brass bands, and world music.
+The festival remains faithful to the spirit of openness and artistic excellence that has characterized it since its origins.

-The beautiful boating gathering will once again bring together between 150 and 200 heritage boats and about 600 crew members, creating a unique spectacle on the waters of the Erdre.
+The classic boating gathering will once again bring together heritage boats and their crews, offering a unique spectacle on the waters of the Erdre.
+The full program is gradually being unveiled on the official festival website.

 By car: Nantes is accessible via the A11 motorway (from Paris), the A83 (from Niort/Bordeaux), and the A844/N844 (from Saint-Nazaire).
 The main stages are located along the Erdre, in the city center of Nantes (Île de Versailles, Quai de Versailles, Quai Henri-Barbusse).